 The VAWDASV Capital Grant supports capital projects relating to violence against women, domestic abuse and sexual violence.

-The closing date for receipt of the (under £50,000) capital application is 9am – 10 July 2020 and for (over £50,000) is 31 July 2020.
+The fund is currently closed.
 For any queries regarding this grant please contact the VAWDASV Team via email at VAWDASV@gov.wales

 Resilience and Recovery Loan Fund